Patrick O'Hearn: Formative years

 Born in Los Angeles, California and raised in the Pacific Northwest, O'Hearn began his professional music career at age 15 when he joined the Musicians Union and began playing night clubs in Portland, Oregon.
 Upon graduating from Sunset High School in 1972, he moved to Seattle, Washington.
-There, he briefly attended Cornish College of the Arts and, as well, studied privately with bassist Gary Peacock.
+There, he briefly attended Cornish College of the Arts, and as well, studied privately with bassist Gary Peacock.

 In 1973, he moved to San Francisco, California and soon became involved in the Bay Area jazz scene of that time, playing bass for established artists Charles Lloyd, Joe Henderson, Dexter Gordon, Joe Pass, Woody Shaw, Eddie Henderson, and Bobby Hutcherson.
 He also collaborated with musicians his own age, including Terry Bozzio, Mark Isham and Peter Maunu.

 While on tour in Los Angeles in 1976, O'Hearn met musician Frank Zappa, who offered him a job as bass player in his band—a position he held for over two years.
 During this period, O’Hearn shifted from the acoustic bass to the electric bass guitar, and also became increasingly interested in electronic music.
 Zappa encouraged O’Hearn to explore his collection of synthesizers, and also introduced him to the technical aspects of music production, audio engineering, and home studio audio recording equipment.

 In 1979, O'Hearn teamed with trumpet player Mark Isham and guitarist Peter Maunu to form Group 87.
-They only produced two LPs—Group 87 in 1980, and A Career in Dada Processing in 1984.
-Isham and Maunu would appear as collaborators on several of O'Hearn's subsequent solo releases.
+Group 87 only produced two LPs—Group 87 in 1980, and A Career in Dada Processing in 1984, but Patrick O'Hearn was a member of the band only on the first album, as he would soon thereafter join Missing Persons.
+Isham and Maunu would appear as collaborators on several of O'Hearn's later solo releases.